Fort Worth DWI Lawyer

 However, you may not want to answer those questions.
 It’s extremely important to know your rights and to avoid making your situation worse.

-Once they restrict your freedom, the officer should read you the rights and explain that you have the right to an attorney.
+Once they restrict your freedom, the officer should read you the rights and explain that you have the right to a lawyer.
 If the officer fails to do so, this could help your case.

 Secondly, you should know that you don’t have to answer their questions.
 In fact, you should avoid doing so.
 If you give the wrong answer, the police could use it against you in court.
-Before answering any questions, you should ask to speak with an attorney.
+Before answering any questions, you should ask to speak with an experienced DWI Lawyer in Fort Worth.
 They can keep you from saying something incriminating or hurting your case.

 Driver’s License Revocation And Occupational Licenses